Current lab members

 wwang16@tulane.edu

-Shannan Yates, Phd Student
+Shannan Yates, Phd Candidate

 I am interested in how anthropogenic change drives behavioral, physiological and genetic change across urbanization gradients.
 I completed my undergraduate work at the University of The Bahamas, after which I worked as a biologist throughout the islands of the Bahamas, engaging in general fieldwork with rock iguanas, Anolis lizards, land crabs and Bahama swallows.
 I previously worked as an Assistant Curator at The Bahamas National Trust and I am a Bahamian, originating from Jamaica.